 There’s no cure for OA, but it can be managed effectively using exercise, weight loss, medications, and in some cases surgery.

+Exercise is an important and effective part of any osteoarthritis management plan.
 Regular exercise can help reduce some of the symptoms (e.g. pain, stiffness) caused by your condition and improve your joint mobility and strength.

 Cartilage doesn’t have a blood supply, so it relies on the synovial fluid moving in and out of your joints for nourishment and to remove any waste.